 Our website was much in need of an update, it contains extracts from the many articles Dimitri has published, just as the previous website did.

-No longer having my father’s technical support, I probably will not be able to answer all your questions, but I invite you to appreciate the work of Dimitri.
+Plans are available and are sold ‘as is’ and I may not be able to answer all your questions.
+I invite you to appreciate the work of Dimitri.
 Many people say that his junks are a master piece and make you dream.